 Note: If you are feeling the effects of the altitude then, it is better to stop-by for one day here before climbing up to the Dharamsala.

-While heading to the Dharamsala (Larkya Phedi), you need to be aware of your breathing because nobody really knows when the altitude demon will wake up to attack you.
+While heading to the Dharamsala (Larkya Phedi), you need to be aware of your breathing because nobody knows when the altitude demon will wake up to attack you.
 The path is mostly ascent until the Dharamsala.

 First, we will pass by the ancient market of Larkya Bazaar and then head up to the Larkya Phedi along the fabulous trail, marked by chortens and mani walls.
 The path sometimes goes through the juniper bushes and other astounding glaciers before again joined the exposed trail.
 When we reach the Larkya Phedi, we will prepare for the next day.
 Before heading towards the pass, make sure you are fully acclimatized

 From the beginning of the trek, the mountains and glaciers start to show off.
 It is when you feel like you are climbing up the mountain.
 As you walk over the moraine, the side view of the Larkya glacier appears stunning.
-There are also chortens and prayer flags, wrapped around the large stones.
-It is to avoid the evil spirits and demons from the pass.By the time we reach the top of the pass, we could capture the stunning views of the North of Manaslu, Syacha glacier, green lakes and several astounding naturally designed icy architectures.
+There are also Chortens and prayer flags, wrapped around the large stones.
+It is to avoid the evil spirits and demons from the past.
+By the time we reach the top of the pass, we can capture the stunning views of the North of Manaslu, Syacha glacier, green lakes and several astounding naturally designed icy architectures.
 The snowfields of Kang Guru and the snowy spires of Annapurna ranges are the magnet of this high pass.
 Because of the altitude, it is not recommended to stay here for long; so, we will continue down to the Bimthang without a much delay.

 Even after descending from the rewarding pass of Larkya La, the views are still sensational at this point.
 The difference in the views from the Larkya La Pass and the trail to Tilje is the proximity of the mountains.
 Otherwise, there is no difference at all.

-We will continue down the pleasant forest of the rhododendron, pine, oak, and birch, overlooking the stunning peaks and glaciers of the Manaslu.
+We will continue down the pleasant forest of rhododendrons, pine, oak, and birch, overlooking the stunning peaks and glaciers of the Manaslu.
 Larkya glacier and the north face of the Manaslu appear prominent at this point.
 Most parts of the trail are through the forest, so we will again join the forest trail and cross a suspension bridge, spanning across the Dudh Khola River.
 The icy buttresses of the Kang Guru are still impressive at this point.

 We will go down the Yak Kharka to arrive at the Tilje.

 Although the trek to Tal from Tilje doesn't accompany any wow glimpses of the mountains, the walk is still pleasant.
 The greenery starts to fill your eyes and the warmth of the lower altitude feels unique.
-The vegetations start to change from alpine to sub-tropical and the villages start to grow dense and vibrant.
+The vegetation start to change from alpine to sub-tropical and the villages start to grow dense and vibrant.

 Through the wonderful village of Dharapani, we will enter into the village of Tal, meaning Lake.
 The lodges in Tal are very much intoxicating.